 Swimming with horses?
 That’s new to me!
-Going on a horse trek is one of my favorite things to do during my holidays.
+Horse riding outdoors is one of my favorite things to do during my holidays, so why not in Turangi, New Zealand?
 Just for a couple of hours, not for days in a row.
-Just south of Lake Taupo is Turangi, a good base for the famous Tongariro Crossing.
-A 20km mountain hike is not really my cup of tea, so I decided to go swimming with horses instead.
+Turangi is a village located just south of Lake Taupo, an excellent base for the famous Tongariro Crossing.
+And it happens to be that you can go horse riding including swimming with horses in Turangi!

-Via Facebook I found some folks to join Tom on the walk, so early morning I dropped them off at the Tongariro Crossing and drove up to the ranch.
-Such a beautiful sunny day!
+I had a wonderful experience, so please let me share some tips with you.
+In the morning I drove up to the ranch of Korohe Horse Treks.
+My cousin recommended them as she went horse riding in Turangi a few months before.
+It was such a beautiful sunny day!
 John and Sammii were already waiting, a lovely couple who run their business with passion.
 John belongs to the Maori tribe (Iwi) Tuwharetoa, who got the land back a number of years ago.

 As a 10-year-old girl I was obsessed with horses and I enjoy riding since.

 The horses of Korohe Horse Treks are definitely not average; they are obviously well-trained and used to go through thick forest and a rocky, deep river.
 My horse Uira was so brave and dutiful around the Waimaro River!
 This is not something you can do with any horse.

 When the river gets so deep that the horse starts to swim, is an indescribable feeling.
 It made me smile from ear to ear.

 What a memorable and unique ride, one of the best I have ever done in my entire life!
 I felt already super lucky to be able to do this, go riding and swimming with the horses.
 Moreover because it was a private ride with just Sammii and me.
 Super serene, lovely horses and such a beautiful scenery.

 I am so grateful my Kiwi cousin Astrid told me about this fantastic ride!
 I would recommend it to any horse lover.